IsolationKernel/.github/profile/README.md

 The development of isolation-based methods has grown outside the confines of anomaly detection since.
 In 2010, Isolation Forest is shown to be a special case of mass estimation [3] (i.e., an alternative to density estimation.)

 In 2018, a data dependent kernel called Isolation Kernel [4] or IK is first introduced as an alternative to data independent kernels such as Gaussian and Laplacian kernels.
 It has a unique characteristic:  two points, as measured by Isolation Kernel derived with a dataset in a sparse region, are more similar than the same two points, as measured by Isolation Kernel derived with a dataset in a dense region.
 This characteristic is derived from data directly; and IK has no closed form expression and does not require learning.
 Isolation Kernel has three implementations using different isolation mechanisms up to 2021 [4,5,6].
-IK has been shown to be the key in achieving large scale online kernel learning [7], improving the efficacy & efficiency of t-SNE [15], and inspiring a new data dependent kernel as the key in building a perisitence diagram which is robust to noise and varied densities in Topological data anlaysis [20].
+IK has been shown to be the key in achieving large scale online kernel learning [7], improving the efficacy & efficiency of t-SNE [15], and inspiring a new data dependent kernel as the key in building a persistence diagram which is robust to noise and varied densities in Topological data analysis [20].

 [**Breaking news**] Isolation Kernel has just been shown to be the only measure that can find the exact nearest neighbor of a query in high dimensions----addressing a longstanding open problem in the study of curse of dimensionality [26].